-Coleman National Fish Hatchery - Continues operation and maintenance (O&M) of the Coleman National Fish Hatchery, including Livingston Stone National Fish Hatchery; and a proportional share of the California-Nevada Fish Health Center and the Red Bluff U.S. Fish and Wildlife Service Office.
-Combined, these offices enable the Service to meet the responsibilities outlined in the Interagency Agreement approved in March 1993.
+Coleman National Fish Hatchery - Continues operation and maintenance (O&M) of the Coleman National Fish Hatchery, including the Livingston Stone National Fish Hatchery; and a proportional share of the California-Nevada Fish Health Center and the Red Bluff U.S. Fish and Wildlife Service Office (Service).
+Combined, these facilities enable the Service to meet the responsibilities outlined in the Interagency Agreement approved in March 1993.